 The economic synergy between Italy and Russia is based on the strong complementarity of their respective economies: while Italy is a leader in the manufacturing sector, Russia is a prominent exporter of hydrocarbons.
-Since Soviet times—but especially after 1991—Italy and Russia have consolidated their expanded their business ties from the automotive and energy sectors to those of machinery, textiles, furniture, and pharmaceutical products.
+Since Soviet times — but especially after 1991 — Italy and Russia have consolidated their expanded business ties from the automotive and energy sectors to those of machinery, textiles, furniture, and pharmaceutical products.
 At the moment, more than 400 Italian enterprises operate in Russia, along with eight banks, and a handful of law firms.

 According to the data provided by Coldiretti (Italian Farmers’ Association), sanctions against Russia, and Russia’s counter-sanctions have had a negative impact on the Italian economy, especially in the agricultural sector (which registered a decline of 50% in exports to Russia over four years).
 At the same time, the small, and medium enterprises in the north-east regions of Italy experienced the biggest losses.
 In addition, the decrease in oil prices over the period saw the value of the Russian ruble decline sharply, producing a contraction in Russians’ purchasing power and demand for imported goods.

 Nevertheless, since 2017, trade exchange between Italy and Russia has grown again (from 27 to 36 billion euros) and Italy’s agri-food exports increased significantly.
 Italian companies started exporting to Russia through Serbia or Belorussia (which are not subject to sanctions) or even delocalized their production to Russia.
 All of this contributed to recoup – even though not fully – the losses experienced in the first two years of the sanctions regime.
 Moreover, Italian companies sealed a number of agreements with their Russian counterparts, especially in the field of electric energy, technological development, and research.